 I was charmed by the language on the spot and was swept away in a torrent of, “Buongiorno signora!
 Allora signora …Allora attencio…Allora Signora Juhi and Sheetaal, attencio…bello…permesso…grazie, prego…ciao“.

-There were other general instructions in between the Italian words regarding the apartment keys, a bit of building history thrown in, some helpful touristy hints and finally stern warnings to be careful of the pickpockets.
+There were other general instructions in English-Italian mix regarding apartment keys, a bit of building history thrown in, some helpful touristy hints and finally stern warnings to be careful of the pickpockets.
 By the end, I was ready to explore the Eternal City with my companion and guide, Mami.

 Also in my mind, Rome was the land of the gladiators and toga wearing senators and Caesar, we had to see the seat of power.